-If you prefer a more traditional monitor, possibly with a higher resolution, check out our best 4K monitors guide.
+If you prefer a more traditional monitor, check out guides to the best monitors for photo editing and the best 4K monitors.
 If accurate colours are important to you, whether you’re a photographer or video editor, you might want to invest in one of the best monitor calibrator tools.

 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.